jerrim3/jerrim3/README.md

 - 👋 Hi, I’m @jerrim
-- 👀 I’m interested in Hacking
+- 👀 I’m interested in playing pc games
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on developer
 - 📫 How to reach me on discord jerrim#4630